qjerome/magic-rs/magic-embed/README.md

 2. **Embedding**: The compiled database is embedded in your binary as a byte array
 3. **Runtime**: The `open()` method deserializes the embedded database

-The compiled database is stored in `target/magic-db/db.bin` and will be automatically rebuilt when any included rule file is modified (considering you've added a `build.rs` script).

 ## Performance Considerations

 - The database is compiled only when source files change